Taking care of gold bullion

-Bullion is not bought for its appearance, but for its intrinsic gold value which won’t be affected by any damage.
+Bullion is not bought for its appearance, but for its intrinsic gold value, which won’t be affected by any damage.
 In fact, some bullion coins may have slight imperfections.
-However, you won’t want to cause any damage to your gold – and it’s also possible that damage to Royal Mint Bullion coins may affect their resale value, so it’s important to avoid it.
+However, it’s important to avoid damage to your gold, as it may affect its resale value.

 Handling gold bullion

-The main way to protect your gold coins or gold bars is not to handle them unless it’s necessary – but sometimes you might want or need to.
+The main way to protect your gold coins or bars is not to handle them unless it’s necessary, but sometimes we appreciate you might want or need to.
 Gold is soft, so to prevent your bullion from being damaged by a hard surface when handling it, put a soft, clean towel or cloth on the surface where you want to place it.
-Also put something soft on the floor in case it falls.
+Also, put something soft on the floor in case it falls.

 Wear cotton, lint-free gloves to handle your gold.
 Don’t use latex gloves as the lubricants in them can damage the metal.
-If you don’t want to wear gloves, always make sure your hands are clean – use sanitiser to remove oil that can cause decay.
+If you don’t want to wear gloves, always make sure your hands are clean by using sanitiser to remove oil that can cause decay.
 Be careful when you handle your gold, and pick up coins at the edge.

 Cleaning gold bullion

-You don’t need to clean gold bullion – in fact, doing so may damage a Mint finish.
-Gold doesn’t corrode or tarnish so it will stay bright forever.
-However, don’t store gold with silver or with any tarnished metal – it can cause damage.
+You don’t need to clean gold bullion – in fact, doing so may damage a mint finish.
+Gold doesn’t corrode or tarnish, so it will stay bright forever.
+However, don’t store gold with silver or with any tarnished metal, as it can cause damage.
 In terms of storage, keeping your gold in airtight containers or capsules can help protect it.

 Where to store your gold bullion

 Finding the right place to store your gold is an important part of keeping it safe.
-You have two options.
+You have three options.

 Storing your gold bullion at home in a safe gives you access to it whenever you want it.
 However, it will be up to you to protect your gold from theft.
-You will also need to consider the effect on your home insurance premium – you may need to take out a special policy if your bullion isn’t covered by your normal home insurance.
+You will also need to consider the effect on your home insurance premium, as you may need to take out a special policy if your bullion isn’t covered by your normal home insurance.

-If you are going to store your bullion in a safe, there are a few things to think about:
+If you are going to store your bullion in a safe at home, there are a few things you need to think about:

-- Size – the safe needs to be big enough for your gold bars and coins.
-It shouldn’t be free-standing.
+- Size: The safe needs to be big enough for your gold bars and coins.
+It also shouldn’t be free-standing.

-- Security – it makes sense not to tell people that you’re storing gold at home
+- Security: We recommend not telling people that you’re storing gold at home.

-Storing your gold coins and bullion with a third party
+- Store your gold bullion with a third party

-If you’re going to store your bullion in a vault, you need to check out issues such as security and protection from contamination.
-You will also want to know if you can access your gold whenever you need to and how you can be sure of keeping possession of your specific gold.
+If you’re going to store your gold bullion in a vault, you need to check out issues such as security and protection from contamination.
+You will also want to know if you can access your gold whenever you need to, and how you can be sure of keeping possession of your specific gold items.